-I'm buying my first flat in Calcot with a mortgage from Bank of Scotland.
-The sellers refused to budge the price so I negotiated 6k of fixtures and fittings instead.
-The estate agent told me not inform my lawyer about the deal as it could jeopardize my mortgage with the bank.
+I'm buying a new build house in Calcot with a loan from Santander.
+The builders would not move on the amount so I negotiated five thousand pounds worth of additionals instead.
+The property agent suggested that I not reveal to my conveyancer about this deal as it may jeopardize my mortgage with Santander.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.